 100-word bio: Carrie Cuinn is an author, editor, bibliophile, modernist, and geek.
-Her work has a strong foundation in classic science fiction, and blends hard science with myth, magic, and literature.
-Cuinn’s fiction can be found at Daily Science Fiction, Akashic Books, Chaosium, and in her latest short collection, Women and Other Constructs (June 2013).
-She founded Dagan Books in 2010, which publishes SF/F anthologies and novellas.
-Her latest project, Lakeside Circus, is a quarterly magazine of very short fiction.
-She also writes about indie comics for the Hugo award-winning SF Signal.
+Her work often references and subverts classic science fiction, blending SF tropes with feminism, anti-colonialism, hard science, myth, magic, and other forms of literature.
+Recent stories can be found at Daily Science Fiction, Akashic Books, Chaosium, and in her latest collection, Women and Other Constructs (June 2013).
+She founded Dagan Books in 2010, publishing SF/F anthologies, novellas, and Lakeside Circus, a quarterly magazine of very short fiction.

 Need to know more?

 OK, the long version …

 I write literary speculative fiction, including science fiction, apocalypse stories, magic realism, fucked up fairy tales, and things which nudge up against and fall outside of other labels.
 I have a perverse fascination for slipping genre themes into rigidly structured poetry forms, like Petrarchan sonnets and pantoums.
 I also write non-fiction on a range of academic and technical subjects (including vintage printing techniques, comic books, and computers).
 My first short fiction collection, Women and Other Constructs, was published in July 2013, and can be found here.

-I am also a current member of the Codex Writers Group, Interstitial Arts Foundation, Science Fiction Poetry Association, and SFWA.
+I am a current member of Codex Writers Group, Interstitial Arts Foundation, Science Fiction Poetry Association, and SFWA.